ebaauw/homebridge-hue/README.md

 A characteristic is like a service attribute, which might be read or written by HomeKit apps.
 You might want to checkout Apple's [HomeKit Accessory Simulator](https://developer.apple.com/documentation/homekit/testing_your_app_with_the_homekit_accessory_simulator), which is distributed as an additional tool for `Xcode`.

 Internally, HomeKit identifies accessories by UUID.
 For Zigbee devices (lights, sensors, switches), Homebridge Hue bases this UUID on the Zigbee mac address.
-For non-Zigbee resources (groups, schedules, CLIP sensors), the UUID is based on the bridge / gateway ID and resource path (e.g. `/sensors/1`).
+For non-Zigbee resources (groups, schedules, CLIP sensors), the UUID is based on the bridge ~~/ gateway~~ ID and resource path (e.g. `/sensors/1`).
 By not using the resource name (e.g. `Daylight`), Homebridge Hue can deal with duplicate names.
-In addition, HomeKit will still recognise the accessory after the resource name has changed on the bridge / gateway, remembering which HomeKit room, groups, scenes, actions, and triggers it belongs to.
-However, when a non-Zigbee bridge / gateway resource is deleted and then re-created, resulting in a different resource path, HomeKit will treat it as a new accessory, and you will need to re-configure HomeKit.
+In addition, HomeKit will still recognise the accessory after the resource name has changed on the bridge ~~/ gateway~~, remembering which HomeKit room, groups, scenes, actions, and triggers it belongs to.
+However, when a non-Zigbee bridge ~~/ gateway~~ resource is deleted and then re-created, resulting in a different resource path, HomeKit will treat it as a new accessory, and you will need to re-configure HomeKit.